When the Well Runs Dry: Modeling Environmental Quenching of High-mass Satellites in Massive Clusters at \boldmath$z

 Our approach to isolate the population of transition galaxies associated with our environmental quenching models is to assume that these galaxies are only visible for a limited time window, t$_{\rm window}$, relative to the redshift of observation of our simulated cluster sample.
 This definition is inspired by the concept of the \textquote{visibility time} of transition galaxies, which refers to the limited period during which the defining features of transition galaxies, such as intermediate colors and strong Balmer absorption lines, can be observed.
 In the framework of our model, we identify the transition galaxy population as galaxies that are within $\pm 0.30$ Gyr of quenching, as measured relative to the redshift of observation.
-As will be discussed in \S\ref{subsec:6.1}, this is consistent with the timescales associated with various classes of observationally-identified transition galaxies --- e.g. PSB and GV galaxies.
-In Fig.~\ref{fig:fig3}, we compare the relative abundance of transition galaxies for each quenching model relative to the abundance of GV and PSB galaxies identified in the GOGREEN cluster sample from \citet{McNab21}.
+Specifically, transition galaxies are those that satisfy either of the following conditions: \begin{enumerate}[labelindent=0pt,labelwidth=\widthof{\ref{last-item}},label=\roman*.,itemindent=1em,leftmargin=!] \item quiescent at $t_{\rm obs}$ $\wedge~t_{\rm q} < t_{\rm obs} + 0.30$ Gyr. \item star forming at $t_{\rm obs}$ $\wedge~t_{\rm q} > t_{\rm obs} - 0.30$ Gyr. \end{enumerate} Here, $t_{\rm q}$ is the lookback time where quenching concludes defined as $t_{\rm q} = t_{\rm cross} - \tau_{\rm quench}$, where $t_{\rm cross}$ is the lookback time at which a galaxy crosses $R_{\rm quench}$ and $\tau_{\rm quench}$ is the satellite quenching timescale.
+As will be discussed in \S\ref{subsec:6.1}, this is consistent with the timescales associated with various classes of observationally-identified transition galaxies --- e.g. massive ($\gt 10^{10}~\msun$) PSB and GV galaxies.
+In Fig.~\ref{fig:fig3}, we compare the relative abundance of transition galaxies for each quenching model relative to the abundance of massive GV and PSB galaxies identified in the GOGREEN cluster sample from \citet{McNab21}.
 We find that the quenching model with $R_{\rm quench}=0.25~\rtwo$ underproduces the observed relative abundance of transition galaxies beyond the very inner regions of the cluster (mainly due to relatively rapid quenching timescale and small quenching radius).
 Meanwhile, the other two models (with $R_{\rm quench}=0.4~\rtwo$ and $R_{\rm quench}=0.9~\rtwo$) are generally consistent with the observed abundance of transition galaxies as a function of host-centric distance.